Skip to main content

 How Can I Help?

-Maintaining a healthy, vibrant, and diverse Mt.
-Tamalpais begins with understanding how key ecological resources are faring, and how we can better care for this iconic and beloved place.
+To maintain a healthy, vibrant, and diverse Mt.
+Tamalpais, One Tam partners begin with understanding how key indicators of ecological health are faring, and how we can better care for this iconic and beloved place.
+Along with other Bay Area scientists, we have come together to try to answer the question: Is Mt.
+Tamalpais at peak health?

 The Overall Health of Mt.
 Tam

-Learn more through the links to the WildlifePlants, and Landscapes health indicator assessments above, or download the full report here or download our Health Report at a Glance sheet.
+Learn more through the links to the WildlifePlants, and Landscapes health indicator assessments above, or download the full report here.

 Many People, Working Together